oberhofer/luacwrap/doc/luacwrap.md

  * maintains lifetime of lua objects which had been assigned to wrapped pointers
  * supports C and Lua API

+# Installation

+First download the source code via git

+    git clone git://github.com/oberhofer/luacwrap.git master

+or unpack the package you got via the download option

+## Linux

+### Prerequisites

+Install Lua and the development files we depend on

+    sudo apt-get install liblua5.1-0 liblua5.1-0-dev

+### Build from source

+* Start a console and change to the directory where the luacwrap source is located
+* Start make
+    make
+* This creates two shared libraries (luacwrap.1.0.0.so and testluacwrap.1.0.0.so) within ./src The necessary links needed to execute the unittest.lua within ./src are also created.
+* You can execute the unittests via make test

+### Installation

+Edit the makefile to set the correct destination directory for the library files and execute

+    sudo make install

+## Windows

+### Prerequisites

+Install Lua for Windows from http://luaforwindows.googlecode.com/

+### Build from source

+* Edit ./etc/msvc.bat and set the correct path to the Lua for Windows header and library files.
+* Open a Visual Studio .NET Command Prompt
+* Change path to the luacwrap root directory
+* Execute

+    etc\msvc.bat

+As a result you should have now the files luacwrap.dll and testluacwrap.dll within your source directory.
+To execute the unittest, do

+    cd src
+    lua unittest.lua

+### Installation

+To install luacwrap into Lua for Windows copy the file luacwrap.dll to the Lua for Windows clibs directory.

 # Usage

 ## Import LuaCwrap